Peterschuellermann/LeaderAI/docs/BUILD.md

 ### Steps

 1.  **Copy Files**:
-    Copy `docker-compose.yml` and the `backend/` folder to your server.
+    Copy `docker-compose.yml` and the source code to your server.
     *   *Better*: Clone the repo on the server.

 2.  **Configure Environment**: